-Prosthetic and Orthotic Devices - braces, cardiac pacemakers, and artificial limbs and eyes to replace natural limbs and eyes.
+Prosthetic and Orthotic Devices - braces, cardiac pacemakers, artificial limbs and eyes to replace natural limbs and eyes lost while a Member.
 Covered prosthetic devices (except cardiac pacemakers and prosthetic devices incident to Mastectomy) are limited to the first such permanent prosthesis (including the first temporary prosthesis if it is determined to be Medically Necessary) prescribed for each specific Condition.
 Coverage for Prosthetic and Orthotic Devices is based on the most cost-effective Prosthetic and Orthotic Device which meets the Member's medical needs as determined by Capital Health Plan.
-Payment for splints for the treatment of temporomandibular joint (TMJ) dysfunction is limited to one per lifetime.